 President's Award for Public Engagement Partnerships

-The winning recipients will be presented with a certificate by the President of Memorial University during the annual President’s Awards ceremony, and the collaboration will receive a cash award of $5000 to support ongoing activities.
+The winning partnership will be presented with a certificate by the president of Memorial University during the annual President’s Awards ceremony and receive a cash award of $5,000 to support ongoing activities of the partnership.

 For questions about the nomination process, please contact engagement@mun.ca.